-The Compensation Committee is composed of three directors: Mr. Enright, Dr. Katabi, and Dr. Cheng.
-All members of the Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the NASDAQ listing rules).
-The Compensation Committee met five times during 2021.
+The Compensation Committee is composed of three directors: Mr. Enright, Dr. Cheng and Ms. Hall.
+During 2022, Dr. Katabi served on the Compensation Committee.
+Ms. Hall succeeded her on January 1, 2023.
+All members of the Compensation Committee were and are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing rules).
+The Compensation Committee met five times during 2022.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance/governance-highlights.
-The information on our website is not incorporated by reference into this Proxy Statement or the Annual Report.
+The information on the Company's website is not incorporated by reference into this Proxy Statement or the Annual Report.